 Malting Your Grains

 OK, here is where the main difficulty comes in — malting your grain at home.
-For the complete details on malting, see the Techniques column on page 51.
 The basic idea is to sprout the grains, then dry them.
 To do this, first soak the grains in a bucket of water, flushing every eight hours or so and aerating well.
 Belser recommends using a fish tank aerator to get plenty of air circulating.
 Repeat this process over a couple days until the grains begin to sprout.
 Next, dry them with a dehydrator.
 Once dry, the grains can be kilned gently in the oven on low heat.
 (In this case, you will want to heat the grains only as much as a base grain would be, not to the extent that specialty grains such as crystal or darker malts are.
 However, you may want to separately “roast” a small amount of your homemade malt to a greater degree for color and flavor.)
 Keep a close eye to get the desired color and flavor characteristics desired.
 Some dehydrators can get hot enough for light roasting as well.

 Mashing a Major Mess